 Each piece of video editing software uses a unique interface layout.
 However—if you are using a mainstream package—your freshly imported videos should appear on the left of your screen.
 You can then drag them one-by-one to your timeline.
 Adjust the shot sequence by moving a video in front of or behind the clips adjacent to it.

-Step 3: Experiment with trimming, cutting, and copying shots
+Step 3: Experiment with trimming, cutting, & copying

 Once your footage is in approximately the order you’d like it to be, it’s time to work out how to use three essential tools to add or eliminate sections of each clip.